Catawba Wateree Water Management Group 2015 Annual Report

 This year, our Summit program will showcase our region’s legacy of collaboration and future solutions for resilience.
 We’ll explore past collaborative achievements and milestones, the power of partnerships in addressing current water challenges, and the innovations and strategies that will drive future sustainability.

-Summit attendees will engage in a series of keynote speeches, panel discussions, and interactive workshops to explore the evolution of water collaboration — from the pivotal efforts that addressed past challenges to the bold actions needed to secure our water future.
+Summit attendees will engage in a series of presentations, panel discussions, and interactive activities to explore the evolution of water collaboration — from the pivotal efforts that addressed past challenges to the bold actions needed to secure our water future.

 Check out the 2025 Water for All Summit schedule below!